tomswartz07/SpaceLaunchSlackBot/README.md

 1. Create a new [Incoming Slack Webhook](https://api.slack.com/incoming-webhooks)
   - Feel free to customize it as you wish.
   - If you don't have access to add an incoming webhook, see the [Recommended Settings](#recommended-settings) section for more details.
-2. Dump webhook url into the copy of the script.
+2. Dump webhook url into the copy of the script if running directly.
+(See [Docker](#running-in-docker) section below if running in Docker)
   - Webhook goes in the `SLACK_WEBHOOK` variable
 3. Run that shit.
 Schedule a cron job or put it in Kubernetes or something.
 I don't know.